-Here at The Sixer Sense, we have many writers on staff.
-In fact, we have the largest staff in the FanSided NBA Division.
-But guess what?
-There’s room for more!
+Here at The Sixer Sense, we have a group of dedicated staff writers that consistently pump out content.
+However, we are ALWAYS looking for more passionate ranks to join our ranks.
 It’s a great opportunity writing for FanSided.
-Here are some benefits of being a staff writer or radio host:
+Here are some benefits of being a staff writer:

 We’ve seen writers start out as staff writers and editors and become writers for ESPN, Sports Illustrated, and official team sites.
 I started as a staff writer myself.
 When former editor, Dante Nelson, stepped down, I was given the opportunity to step into the editor role.
 While being a staff writer isn’t a paid position, it’s still a chance for bigger things.
 FanSided NBA writers have gone on to write for NBA.com, ESPN, Sports Illustrated, and individual team websites.
 This is an awesome opportunity.